nesquikm/the_storage/example/README.md

 # TheStorage example

-This is an example of how to use TheLogger.
+This is an example of how to use TheStorage.